Northeast Summer of Service 2026

 • Reunion/Reflection July 26th-28th

-Orientation is a mandatory part for anyone who would like to participate in Summer of Service and lasts 6 days long.
-During orientation, youth will have the opportunity to build vision, create bonds of friendship, study institute courses that are relevant to their service and gain some initial time in the field of service.
-It will be an opportunity for participants and facilitators to get to know each other so they can best support them and the youth will begin to adjust to the intensity of the program.
+• Orientation is mandatory for anyone who would like to participate in Summer of Service and lasts 6 days.
+During orientation, youth will have the opportunity to build vision, create bonds of friendship, study institute courses that are relevant to their service and gain some initial experience in the field of service.
+It will be an opportunity for facilitators and participants to get to know each other so that the facilitators can best support the youth, while the youth begin to adjust to the intensity of the program.
 Mornings will be spent in devotions and meditation, study and consultation.
 Each day participants will have the opportunity to visit neighborhoods and observe and/or facilitate activities.

-Deployment is the heart of the program and the most impactful opportunity for the participants.
-It is the period of time in which all they learned during orientation is put into practice in the field.
-Participants will have the opportunity to stay in a designated focus neighborhood and everyday they will be facilitating children’s classes, junior youth groups, going on outreach and practicing home visits.
-They will also have the opportunity to study in-depth themes of the Faith, spend time in meditation and prayer and live amongst other youth who are all trying to draw nearer to Baha’u’llah.
-There will also be off day opportunities for youth to do recreation together, explore areas of the city if desired and/or do extracurricular activities.
+• Deployment is the heart of the program and the most impactful opportunity for the participants.
+It is the period of time in which all that they learned during orientation is put into practice in the field.
+Participants will have the opportunity to stay in a designated focus neighborhood and every day they will be facilitating children’s classes, junior youth groups, going on outreach and practicing home visits.
+They will also have the opportunity to study in-depth themes of the Faith, spend time in meditation and prayer, and live amongst other youth who are all trying to draw nearer to Baha’u’llah.
+There will also be off-day opportunities for youth to do recreation together, explore areas of the locality if desired and/or do extracurricular activities.

-Transportation will be arranged for all the youth on July 9th to their deployment neighborhoods in teams.
-They will be traveling either by car, bus or train.
+• Transportation will be arranged for all the youth on July 9th in teams to their deployment neighborhoods.
+They will be traveling either by car, van, bus or train.
 Tickets will be purchased by the Regional Baha’i Council or Training Institute Board.
+Parents will be informed of the transportation arrangements for their youth once the deployment teams are finalized, during orientation week.
+For youth travelling by motor vehicle, they will be driven by an adult who has undergone a background check and motor vehicles record check.

 During orientation and deployment, housing is separated by gender and we ensure that there are supervisors above the age of 18 who are cleared to work with minors staying with the youth in their accommodations.
 Each neighborhood will have strict curfews that youth must abide by for their safety as well as that of their peers.

-The estimated housing and food costs for orientation is $480 per participant.
+• The estimated housing, food, and transportation costs for the full program is $1,500per participant.
 Families can choose to contribute any amount towards the cost of their participation by using the online contribution system (OCS) and selecting the RBC Northeast - Unrestricted Contributions fund.
 Only registered members of the Baha'i Faith can use the online contribution system (OCS).

 All other friends are encouraged to make in-kind contributions such as providing meals, snacks etc. Contributions of all kinds are a vital way of sustaining these programs year after year and are highly encouraged.

-Cell phones are asked to be used sparingly and during limited hours.
+• Cell phones must be used sparingly and during limited hours.
 This program requires youth to be fully motivated and think of how they can use every opportunity to learn both from the study and their fellow peers.
-We ask that during devotions, study and field time, participants only use their phone for need-based purposes and also limit cell phone use during meals so that they can enjoy the company of their peers.
+We ask that during devotions, study and field time, participants only use their phone for needs-based purposes and also limit cell phone use during meals so that they can enjoy the company of their peers.

-Please let us know in your registration form whether there are non-acute, medical needs.
-We will have basic over the counter medicine available on-site i.e, Advil, ibuprofen, tums, etc., In the case of a medical emergency, please ensure that you have your health insurance information readily available so that if we need to, a staff member can accompany you to an urgent care clinic or emergency room.
-Parents will be immediately notified and a team coordinator/staff member will stay with the participant at the hospital until they are discharged and/or the parents are able to come and retrieve their child.
+• Please let us know in your registration form whether there are non-acute, medical needs.
+We will have basic over-the-counter medicine available on-site i.e, acetaminophen, ibuprofen, tums, etc., In the case of a medical emergency, we ask that each youth please ensures that they have their health insurance information readily available so that if we need to, an adult supporting the program can accompany the youth to an urgent care clinic or emergency room.
+Parents will be immediately notified and a cleared team coordinator/staff member will stay with the participant until they are discharged and/or the parents are able to come and retrieve their child.

 • Sufficient Clothes for a month.
 (Laundry machines and detergent will be available)